 What Muscles Do Middle Splits Stretch?

 In greater detail, the middle splits stretch the following muscles:

 - Adductors: The adductors are a group of muscles inside the thigh, including the adductor longus, adductor brevis, and adductor magnus.
 These muscles are responsible for bringing the legs together and are stretched when the legs are spread apart in the middle splits.

 - Hip flexors: The hip flexors are a group of muscles that attach to the hip and thigh bones and are responsible for lifting the legs up and down.
-In the middle splits, the hip flexors are stretched as the legs extend to the sides.
+The hip flexors are stretched in the middle splits as the legs extend to the sides.